c-emman/software_engineering_reintro/challenges/mini_challenge_11_part2/README.md

  # Mini Challenge 11

-This program is split in two, products_db which contains the database logic and the product_program which contains the product program logic.
-To run simply run the product_program file.
+This program allows you to use the product_program.py to load csv files to a backend of choice, use sqlalchemy model orm to define the schema and use the orm to perform queries using the db_services.py and models.py